 Customer-centrism requires a single platform across all lines of business.
 “With Salesforce,” said Jo Taylor, Chief Customer Officer, “we have a connection to a company that can help us understand what are some of the most flexible, reliable, and secure platforms that we can use to... ultimately make it so that the consumer has a better experience in managing his or her own illness.”

 Achieving these higher levels of customer-centricity requires improved internal coordination across departments and locations — and Salesforce has been of help there, as well.
-Using both the Lightning Platform and Heroku, Lilly’s IT department is able to quickly develop and deploy critical applications to global teams.
-Lilly employees have built more than 50 apps on the Salesforce platform — including enterprise and citizen developer apps.
+Using both the Customer 360 Platform and Heroku, Lilly’s IT department is able to quickly develop and deploy critical applications to global teams.
+Lilly employees have built more than 50 apps on the Customer 360 Platform — including enterprise and citizen developer apps.
 One such app streamlines the arduous and stringent process of scheduling meetings between healthcare providers and Lilly reps to contract physicians.
 The app brings together vast data management systems and improves workflows while complying fully with medical privacy regulations.
-By using agile methodologies and an MVP (minimum viable product) approach, the Salesforce Platform development process at the company transforms ideas into apps in under seven weeks, on average.
+By using agile methodologies and an MVP (minimum viable product) approach, the platform development process at the company transforms ideas into apps in under seven weeks, on average.